-Based upon the evidence of record, respondent proffers that petitioner should be awarded a lump sum of \$77,500.00 for pain and suffering damages.
+Based upon the evidence of record, respondent proffers that petitioner should be awarded a lump sum of \$110,000.00.
 This amount represents all elements of compensation to which petitioner is entitled under 42 U.S.C. § 300aa-15(a).
 Petitioner agrees.

-1 This Proffer does not include attorneys' fees and costs, which the parties intend to address after the Damages Decision is issued.
+&lt;sup>1 This Proffer does not include attorneys' fees and costs, which the parties intend to address after the Damages Decision is issued.